sarahcolbert/sibling_roh_analysis/README.md

+# NOTE TO SELF/TO DO:
+* pre-step 4: phenotype data
+* steps 4 and 5

 # Runs of homozygosity in the Within Family Consortium Analyses
 This repository details a Standard Operating Procedure for the data analysts that will be performing the WFC runs of homozygosity analyses in individual cohorts.
 We provide a fully automated analysis pipeline that will analyze and format the results to be returned.
 We thank blabla for allowing us to adapt code and methods from their [sibling GWAS github](https://github.com/LaurenceHowe/SiblingGWAS).